Skip to content

 --preset le Snakemake profile preset (see below)

---cores, -c 4 Number of Snakemake cores
+--cores, -c 4 Number of cores available to Snakemake; controls max parallelism and threads per rule

 --scale-resources 1.0 Scale memory/time requests